shey/crm/README.md

 ## Application Features

-### Contacts
+### 📇 Contacts

-A contact has an email address and multiple tags associated with it.
+Each contact includes:

+1. An email address

+1. A flexible set of tags

 ## Manual Endpoint testing (and documentation)